 Form into ball shape with your hands

 Press into patties on the tray

 Pick the lefse dough out with these fancy sticks.
 Sometimes the dough will stick to the board to transfer it to the griddle, that is why a lot of flour is required.

-Lefse is just like a pancake.
-The edges start to bubble when it is ready to flip.
+This is my grandma below and Uncle Mark above with his awesome ninja skills.
+Lefse is just like making a pancake.
+The edges start to bubble when it is ready to flip on a flat griddle.
 You also use those fancy sticks to flip the lefse on the grill.